-The Rural Arts Mentorship Program is delivered in rural Manitoba designed to specifically meet the needs of rural visual artists.
+The Rural Arts Mentorship Program is delivered in rural Manitoba and designed to specifically meet the needs of rural visual artists.
 The goal of the program is to deliver it in a different rural community to new participants each year.
-This year the mentorship will be in the Westman region.
-The mentorship will provide artistic, technical and communications skills through a combination of group discussions, one on one meetings, studio visits, artist talks, assignments, practical applications and hands-on workshops.
-The Network partners emerging and experienced professional artists to provide knowledge, experience and practical help in a learning environment.
-Through the program, artists develop lasting relationships with other artists in their area and learn many of the skills needed to further their grown as artists.
-The program, developed in collaboration with Mentoring Artists for Women’s Art (MAWA) receives additional support from the Manitoba Arts Council.
+This year, the mentorship will be in the Westman region.
+The mentorship will provide artistic, technical, and communications skills through a combination of group discussions, one on one meetings, studio visits, artist talks, assignments, practical applications, and hands-on workshops.
+The Network partners emerging and experienced professional artists to provide knowledge, experience, and practical help in a learning environment.
+Through the program, artists develop lasting relationships with other artists in their area and learn many of the skills needed to further their growth as artists.
+The program, developed in collaboration with Mentoring Artists for Women’s Art (MAWA), receives additional support from the Manitoba Arts Council.

 2018/2019 RAMP Program:

 *please note this program is dependent on funding.
 If interested, please contact our office or check back in June 2018.

 Finnigan has an extensive background as an art educator in teacher training, public schools, and art museums in Winnipeg and internationally.
 Her visual arts practice uses time as a method and salt brine as a material, employing a salt brine crystallization process to create poetic large-scale installations, video animations, photos and small objects.
 Whether working with performance, installation, photography or video, Finnigan’s work alters time – condensing, extending, and referencing universal, geologic and human time, often blurring the boundaries between them.